 But aside from the lightning fast results, it offers an easy to operate interface.
 With only 1 button, the options are pretty limited.
 So it’s easy to figure out which direction to take.
 Choose either Celsius or Fahrenheit.
 And after you’ve set the stage, you can choose which animal you’re probing.
 Because each animal has a different internal temperature requirement.

 Overall, if you’re looking for a veterinarian’s thermometer to use on your dog, then you can’t go wrong with Pavia’s rectal thermometer for dogs.

-#3.
-White Coat’s digital rectal thermometer is your typical probe thermometer that’s well suited for the furry variety.
+White Coat digital rectal thermometer is your typical cheap thermometer for dogs

 Another benefit is the cost.
 Between the food, the fencing, the health, the shelter, and everything else, you spend so much on your beloved dog that it might be worth considering a mid-range product.
 So at $10.99, you’re getting a great rectal thermometer for your dog, without spending more than you already are on food.

 But with a decreased cost usually comes a decrease in value.
 And that decrease in value is in the form of the thermometer.
 It’s a typical probe thermometer.
 There’s nothing fancy.
 In fact, this same design is found on nearly every other probe thermometer regardless of what animal, or what hole they’re entering.

 So even though you’re getting a typical thermometer for a good price, there are some trade offs that may make you regret not spending extra money to get a better deal.